-Only a minute drop is necessary and this should be placed on the surface of the lichen unless the couplet in the key says otherwise.
+Only a minute drop is necessary and this should be placed on the upper cortex should be placed on the surface of the lichen unless the couplet in the key says otherwise.

-In some leafy lichens the reaction does not take place on the surface but in the medulla (the inner part below the algal layer).
+In some leafy lichens the reaction does not take place on the surface but in the medulla (the inner part medulla below the algal layer).
 In order to test the medulla an area of the upper cortex should be scraped away with a finger nail or knife to expose the white medulla.
 The chemical should be dropped on to this white area.
 A colour change obtained with K usually appears in a few seconds and then persists.
 In a few cases (clearly mentioned in the key) the colour changes over about 1 minute, usually starting as yellow immediately and then slowly turning red.